dora-metrics/pelorus/labs/consultant/02-Installation.md

 * You have a freshly installed OpenShift cluster
 * You have a RHEL-based bastion server on which you can run the provided commands.
   * This bastion server is connected to the internet
+  * The appropriate oc client tools are installed
-  * You are logged in to the cluster as an admin user
+  * You are logged in to the cluster as an admin user on the bastion server

 # Installation